Newfoundland Colony: History

 Given the Newfoundland colony's isolation from the more southern British colonies in America (and proximity to the still-loyal colony of Nova Scotia), it did not become involved in the colonial rebellion of the 1770s.
 After the American Revolutionary War ended in 1783 with the independence of the United States, Newfoundland Colony became part of British North America.
 The Crown resettled some Loyalists in Newfoundland, but most were given land in Nova Scotia and present-day Ontario.
-In 1809 the British Imperial government detached Labrador from Lower Canada for transfer to the Newfoundland Colony.
+In 1809, the British Imperial government detached Labrador from Lower Canada for transfer to the Newfoundland Colony.

 It became an official Crown colony in 1825, and Thomas John Cochrane, an officer of the Royal Navy, was appointed as its first governor.
 He directed the construction of Government House, which is located between the sites of Fort William and Fort Townshend.
 All three have been designated National Historic Sites.
 The colony was granted a constitution in 1832, and Cochrane became its first civil governor.

 The colony was granted self-governing status in 1854.
-Philip Francis Little was the first Premier of Newfoundland Colony between 1855 and 1858.
-The colony rejected confederation with Canada in the period of 1864–69.
-In 1907, Newfoundland became the Dominion of Newfoundland, a Dominion of the British Empire.
-Due to economic hardship in 1934 it suspended its self-government and accepted rule by a royal commission.
-Together with Labrador, an area on the mainland, it confederated with Canada in 1949 as the province of Newfoundland.
+Philip Francis Little was the first premier of Newfoundland between 1855 and 1858.
+The country rejected confederation with Canada in the period between 1864 and 1869.
+In 1907, Newfoundland became the Dominion of Newfoundland, a dominion of the British Empire.
+Due to economic hardship in 1934, the Newfoundland legislature accepted rule by a Commission Government comprising six members (three from Britain and three from Newfoundland) appointed by the British government.
+In two national referendums, Newfoundlanders and Labradorians voted to become part of Canada in 1948.
+On April 1, 1949, it became the Province of Newfoundland.